Ishaaann/ERP-System-ap-assignment-1/README.md

 #Dependency
 The existence of Course and Complaint objects is required for methods like registerCourses() and submitComplaint(), which show how various classes work together to complete tasks.

+## How to Compile
+ 1) Open the terminal.
+ 2) CLone this repository.
+ 3) Compile the code by typing
+        javac Main
+ 5) Run the system by typing
+        java Main

 The program is pretabulated with some data:

                                      Professor      Code    Credits  Semester